dotnet/docs/docs/core/deploying/deployment-experiences.md

 In .NET Core 3.0 and later versions, new major and minor releases continue to install side by side with earlier major and minor releases.

-**_Successfully installation of a new patch version will remove any earlier patches for the same minor release._**
+**_Successful installation of a new patch version will remove any earlier patches for the same minor release._**

 For example, installing 3.0.2 when you already have 3.0.1 installed will result in 3.0.2 replacing 3.0.1.